groundcover-com/caretta/README.md

 kubectl port-forward --namespace caretta <grafana-pod-name> 3000:3000
 ```

-> **_NOTE:_**  Anonymous mode is enabled making the default dashboard is accessible with no login needed.
+> **_NOTE:_**  Anonymous mode is enabled, making the default dashboard accessible with no login needed.
->              To edit the dashboard or create your own use the Default administrator's credentials user:`admin` ; passwords:`caretta`.
+>              To edit the dashboard or create your own, use the default administrator's credentials user:`admin` ; password:`caretta`.

 ### Scraping Caretta's metrics